Changemakers: How Volue Will Help Power and Car Companies Tap Into Distributed Energy Resources

 New solutions to old problems

-“Although Distribution System Operators (DSOs) are seeing the change coming, for them it’s a leap of fate to embrace DERs as an alternative to the power grid,” says Kjetil Storset.
+“Although Distribution System Operators (DSOs) are seeing the change coming, for them it’s a leap of faith to embrace DERs as an alternative to the power grid,” says Kjetil Storset.

 “On the other hand, car manufacturers see an opportunity in this and are already designing electric vehicles that are fit for energy storage.”